Section A: Do you need a Marriage Visitor Visa UK?

 You must be in a genuine relationship with your fiancé(e).
 You will need to provide evidence of your relationship to support your application.
 This can include photographs, correspondence, or statements from friends and family confirming the relationship and the intention to marry or enter a civil partnership in the UK.

-You must also intend in to marry or enter into a civil partnership within the six-month period of the visa’s validity.
+You must also intend to marry or enter into a civil partnership within the six-month period of the visa’s validity.
 Applicants must provide evidence of their planned ceremony, such as booking confirmations from a venue or correspondence with a UK registry office.
 This demonstrates a genuine intent to carry out the marriage or civil partnership during the visit.
-Remember also that it is a legal requirement in the UK to provide at least 28 days’ notice of a marriage or civil partnership at a designated registry office.

 You will have to prove you have sufficient funds to support yourself throughout your stay in the UK, including covering accommodation and living expenses without relying on public funds.
 Bank statements, pay slips, or a letter from a sponsor can serve as proof of financial stability.

-Section E: How to Apply for a Marriage Visitor Visa
+Section D: How to Apply for a Marriage Visitor Visa UK

-The application process involves making and attending an appointment at a visa processing centre, which will be local to you.
-At the appointment, you will be required to provide your supporting documents and to explain, amongst other things, the purpose of your intended visit, together with details of your fiancé(e) or proposed civil partner and your future plans together.
+At the appointment, if one is required, you will be expected to provide your supporting documents and to explain, amongst other things, the purpose of your intended visit, together with details of your fiancé(e) or proposed civil partner and your future plans together.

-You will also need to have your fingerprints and photograph taken at a visa application centre.
+You will also need to have your fingerprints and photograph taken if attending in person.
 This is known as your ‘biometric information’.

 Note that the application centre may retain your passport while your application is being processed.